FISHARMNIC/docs/resources/pages/Types/Types.md

 ## Type annexes
 Types can be annexed with a colon to provide further information about the type.
 The currently supported annexes are as follows
 ```
 type:borrowed  : Converts a dynamic type to a static, removes the need for memory borrowing
 type:array     : Converts a type to a dynamic.
 If the type is already dynamic, it makes the elements dynamic
 type:dynamic   : Similar to type array, but doesn't convert type to pointer
+type:reference : Similar to c++ pass by reference, allows for modifying string params etc.
 ```

 ## Formats